 - At sunrise we offer transvaginal USG, sonohysterogram, Pap smear, Hysteroscopy for biopsy and evaluation

 The cornerstone of treatment is surgery.
 Radiotherapy and chemotherapy used after surgery are called adjuvant therapies, meaning that they are used in addition to surgery.

-At sunrise we do proper staging, laparoscopic total hysterectomy with bilateral salpingoopherectomy and selective lymphadenectomy.
+At Sunrise Hospital we do proper staging, laparoscopic total hysterectomy with bilateral salpingoopherectomy and selective lymphadenectomy.
 Selective lymphadenectomy is done following SLN Mapping which can help patients avoid the side effects associated with a complete lymphadenectomy when not required in early stages of endometrial cancer with no lymph node involvement.

 Laparoscopic Treatment Of endometrial Cancer: